 You may set your system to capture video of an event up to 10 seconds before, or up to 10 seconds after the camera time stamp.
-To set how long an event is captured, move the slider next to the 'Camera Link Offset (seconds)' to the desired number of seconds.
+To set, move the slider next to the 'Camera Link Offset (seconds)' to the desired number of seconds.

 This setting allows you to sync the name of the cameras from the Eagle Eye Video Management Server.
 When you change the name of the camera on the EE server, it doesn't get reflected on the access control application by itself, it is needed to sync the cameras whenever any change is done on the EE side.